python-attrs/cattrs/docs/strategies.md

 The _union passthrough_ strategy enables a {py:class}`Converter <cattrs.BaseConverter>` to structure unions and subunions of given types.

-A very common use case for _cattrs_ is processing data created by other serialization libraries, such as JSON or msgpack.
+A very common use case for _cattrs_ is processing data created by other serialization libraries, such as _JSON_ or _msgpack_.
 These libraries are able to directly produce values of unions inherent to the format.
-For example, every JSON library can differentiate between numbers, booleans, strings and null values since these values are represented differently in the JSON payload.
+For example, every JSON library can differentiate between numbers, booleans, strings and null values since these values are represented differently in the wire format.
 This strategy enables _cattrs_ to offload the creation of these values to an underlying library and just validate the final value.
 So, _cattrs_ preconfigured JSON converters can handle the following type: